-This course focuses on laboratory research projects and topics of current interest that are not normally covered in other established courses.
+Spring This course focuses on laboratory research projects and topics of current interest that are not normally covered in other established courses.
 Students are expected to be actively engaged in the research and design activity by performing experiments, simulations, or related lab tasks and also by conducting literature review for a project.
 Through participation in experimental/engineering designs, students will learn how to collect and generate data for papers, posters, and presentations to be used in a professional seminar or journal articles.
 Content varies from year to year, and are determined by both instructor and student interest.
-Prerequisite: EGR 262; Concurrent Requisite: EGR 305.
+Prerequisite: Permission of the Department Chair; Concurrent Requisite: EGR 305.